Continue vs GitHub Copilot

 Pros

-• Supports 15+ programming languages and multiple IDEs
+• Supports 50+ programming languages and multiple IDE integrations

 Cons

-• Generated code requires careful review for bugs and security issues
+• Generated code quality is inconsistent and requires careful review

-• Potential copyright and licensing concerns with training data
+• Potential licensing and security concerns from training data sourcing

 Conclusion